stephen-cloete/orcl-apex-projects/readme.md

 **Part 2 Configuration of CentOS Linux 7**

-* Step 1: Login as ROOT and execute the following
+Login as ROOT and execute the following
 ```
 yum update